 Any deputy who resigns from his party in the course of [a] legislature is automatically relieved of his mandate.

-The Deputy resigned from his party is replaced within the conditions determined by an organic law.
+He is replaced within the conditions determined by an organic law.

-No Deputy may be prosecuted, investigated, arrested, detained or judged as the result of the opinions or votes emitted by him in the exercise of his functions.
+No member of the National Assembly may be prosecuted, investigated, arrested, detained or judged as the result of the opinions or votes emitted by him in the exercise of his functions.

-No Deputy may, during the duration of the sessions, be prosecuted or arrested, in a criminal or correctional mater, without the authorization of the National Assembly.
+No member of the National Assembly may, during the duration of the sessions, be prosecuted or arrested, in a criminal or correctional mater, without the authorization of the the National Assembly.